angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 Tishana's Tidebinder
 :::

-These effects are all effects that seek to prevent the Thassa's Oracle trigger from resolving.
+These are all effects that seek to prevent the Thassa's Oracle trigger from resolving.
 You will need some sort of interaction, either countermagic or discard.
-Discard is very powerful in those matchups as the information gained is very valuable and will help setup piles where 2 Oracles are necessary in order to burn through the opposing interaction.
+Discard is very powerful in those matchups as the information gained is very valuable and will help setup piles where 2 oracles are necessary in order to burn through the opposing interaction.

 ### Humility Effects